rtyler/opsantipatterns/_posts/2012-08-26-the-root-of-all-evils.md

 ### Pattern

-1. DNS as a global system is straight-forward and tolerant to mistakes
+1. DNS as a global system is straight-forward and tolerant to mistakes.

 ---